 Then I read this: Burlesque was brought to the United States in the 19th century, and was transformed following the Civil War when entertainment began to be seen as a lucrative business.
 Styles of performance like burlesque, vaudeville, (which includes varied theatrical acts) and minstrel shows (designed to mock people of African descent using comedy, dance and music) became popular.
 Actors began to find work.

 And finally, this: performer/entrepeneur Chicava HoneyChild holds degrees in Fashion Design from Parsons and Fashion Marketing from Hampton University.
 She blends burlesque history, burlesque performance, dance and costume design into every brASS show.

-That’s a baited hook worth biting, so I’ve been figuring ways of tracking their slightly spontaneous schedule to let you know how to find their unique, incredible shows.
+That’s a baited hook worth biting, so I’ve been figuring ways of tracking their slightly spontaneous schedule to let you know how to find their unique shows.